thinkingmik/acl-manager-laravel/README.md

 ### Routing

-You can use Acl manager in routes as a filter
+You can use Acl Manager in routes as a filter
 ```php
 Route::get('/private', array('before' => 'auth|acl:admin.*', 'uses' => function() {